Board of Directors

 Armen Arslanian, MD

-Dr. Armen Arslanian was born in Beirut, Lebanon.
-Dr. Arslanian graduated from the AGBU Demirjian, Garmirian and Hovagimian schools.
+Dr. Armen Arslanian, born in Beirut, Lebanon, graduated from the AGBU Demirjian, Garmirian and Hovagimian schools.

-Dr. Arslanian is deeply privileged to be with this Executive Committee, and will continue to work towards advancing the group’s Mission and Legacy.
+Dr. Arslanian feels deeply privileged to be with this Executive Committee, and will continue to work towards advancing the group’s Mission and Legacy.

 Armineh Mirzabegian, MD